ReactiveX/rxjs/doc/pipeable-operators.md

 Published along with rxjs 5.5 is builds of rxjs in ECMAScript Module format (imports and exports) with both ES5 and ES2015 language level.
 You can find these distributions in `node_modules/rxjs/_esm5` and `node_modules/rxjs/_esm2015` ("esm" stands for ECMAScript Modules and the number "5" or "2015" is for the ES language level).
 In your application source code, you should import from `rxjs/operators`, but in your Webpack configuration file you will need to re-map imports to the ESM5 (or ESM2015) version.

-If you `require('rxjs/_esm5/path-mapping')`, you will receive a function that returns an object of key-value pairs mapping each input to it's file location on disk.
+If you `require('rxjs/_esm5/path-mapping')`, you will receive a function that returns an object of key-value pairs mapping each input to its file location on disk.
 Utilize this mapping as follows:

 **webpack.config.js**